 Clopidogrel is an anti-platelet medication.
 It’s used to prevent your blood from forming clots by making it less sticky.

-Preventing clots in blood vessels that lead to your brain and heart muscle helps lower your risk of having a stroke and heart attack.
+Preventing clots in blood vessels that lead to your brain and heart muscle helps to lower your risk of having a stroke and heart attack.

-It’s used to prevent blood clots in people who have:
+Clopidogrel is used to prevent blood clots in people who have:

 - chest pain (from angina)